MbqIIB/DevOps-Milestone3/README.md

 #### The ability to configure a production environment automatically, including all infrastructure components, such web server, app service, load balancers, and redis stores.
 Configure should be accopmlished by using a configuration management tool, such as ansible, or docker.
 Alternatively, a cluster management approach could also work (e.g., kubernates).

+For this we used the learning from homeworks and workshops, and setup the environment automatically using script to create Digital Ocean droplet and installing dependencies and requirements using Ansible playbook.
+The steps we followed:

+1. Run the do.js script which creates a Digital Ocean droplet and writes the IP address of the same to the inventory file

 ![Screencast](https://github.com/shivamgulati1991/DevOps-Milestone3/blob/master/Screens/1.gif)